jfhbrook/susitna/adrs/012-execution-domain-model.md

   "instructions" and "op codes" within Matanuska, and avoids the overlap with the concept of operations.
 Note that, in certain context, they may still be referred to "op codes" in the context of standard interpreter terminology.

+"Bytecode" will still refer to the unifying concept around "codes" and "cnunks".
+This is in part to maintain consistency with general interpreter concepts.
+This decision may be revisited.